joshvasquezr/lexer-parser-interpreter-joshvasquezr/README.md

-# Lexer-Parser Project (2a / 2b)
+# Lexer-Parser-Interpreter Project
 ## Project Overview
-The Lexer-Parser Project (2b) aims to tokenize the different parts of SIMPLE code in a  `.txt` file and the parse the tokens to ensure the SIMPLE code input is a 'Valid Program' or 'Invalid Program'.
+The Lexer-Parser-Interpreter Project aims to tokenize the different parts of SIMPLE code in a  `.txt` file and the parse the tokens to ensure the SIMPLE code input is a 'Valid Program' or 'Invalid Program'.
 When `Lexer.java` is passed a `.txt` file, it should return tokens:
 * `IDTOKEN` - a continues String of letters and integers.
 An ID must have a letter at the beginning of the String.